 - Theory of linguistic features

 - Category theory and its application in linguistics

-In addition to my main research domains, I like thinking about the following language-related topics:
+Overall, my academic enthusiasm lies in formally rigorous and logically consistent analysis of human language.
+Outside of my main research domains, I also like thinking about the following language-related topics:

 - Writing systems (especially Chinese characters)